OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/02-preparingdata.md

 These principles are focused mainly on how to follow some simple conventions for structuring data in a matrix (or table) to use in the statistical programming language `R`.

-In this chapter, I am going to give an overview of tidy data principles as they relate to data curation, but also try to extend "tidy data" to some of the underlying principles in organizing, managing, and preparing all kinds of structured data for meaningful use.
-This chapter also sets up a forthcoming chapter on "tidy metadata".
+In this section, we will give an overview of tidy data principles as they relate to data curation, but also try to extend "tidy data" to some of the underlying principles in organizing, managing, and preparing all kinds of structured data for meaningful use.

 ### Tidy Data Principles
 The foundation of Wickham's "Tidy Data" relies upon a definition of a dataset which contains: